vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Other/Unity Null.md

 If something is not assigned in the editor a custom NRE, an [Unassigned Reference Exception](../Common%20Errors/Runtime%20Exceptions/Unassigned%20Reference%20Exception.md) is thrown.
 If there used to be an object, but it has been Destroyed or become invalid, you get a a  [Missing Reference Exception](../Common%20Errors/Runtime%20Exceptions/Missing%20Reference%20Exception.md).
 These exceptions also come bundled with some extra context, the location that is missing the object, none of which would be provided with a normal NRE.
-Due to this [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) will allocate memory in the Editor.
+Due to this [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) will allocate memory in the Editor even when nothing is found.
 Using [TryGetComponent](https://docs.unity3d.com/ScriptReference/GameObject.TryGetComponent.html) will not.

 ### Ramifications